TrueWinter/websocket-test-server/README.md

 ## Usage

 To use WebSocket-Test-Server, create a config file and then run `websocket-test-server` from the command line.
+The path to the config file must be absolute.

 ```json
 {